 \subsection{Distributed PCA and MNIST}

-We now perform dimension reduction on the MNIST dataset using distributed PCA with $m \geq 2$ and compare the result against traditional PCA on the full dataset.
-The MNIST data consists of $60000$ grayscale images of handwritten digits of the numbers $0$ through $9$.
+We now perform dimension reduction on the MNIST dataset using distributed PCA for the case where the covariance matrix is shared across $m \geq 2$ nodes and compare the result against traditional PCA ($m=1$) on the full dataset.
+The MNIST data consists of $60{,}000$ grayscale images of handwritten digits of the numbers $0$ through $9$.
 Each image is of size $28 \times 28$ pixels and can be viewed as a vector in $\mathbb{R}^{784}$ with entries in $[0,255]$.
-Letting $\mathbf{X}$ be the $60000 \times 784$ matrix whose rows represent the images, we first extract the matrix $\hat{\muu}$ whose columns are the $d = 9$ leading principal components of $\mathbf{X}$.
-The choice $d = 9$ is arbitrary and is chosen purely for illustrative purpose.
-Next we approximate $\hat\muu$ using distributed PCA by randomly splitting $\mathbf{X}$ into $m \in \{2,5,10,20,50\}$ subsamples.
-Letting $\hat{\muu}^{(m)}$ be the resulting approximation we compute $\min_{\mw\in\mathcal{O}_d}\|\hat\muu^{(m)}\mw-\hat\muu\|_{F}$.
-We repeat these steps for $100$ independent Monte Carlo replicates and summarize the result in Figure~\ref{fig:disPCA_realdata_change_m} which shows that the errors between $\hat\muu^{(m)}$ and $\hat{\muu}$ are always substantially smaller than $\|\hat{\muu}\|_F = \|\muu\|_F=3$.
-We emphasize that while the errors in Figure~\ref{fig:disPCA_realdata_change_m} do increase with $m$, this is mainly an artifact of the experiment setup as there is no underlying ground truth and we are only using $\hat{\muu}$ as a surrogate for some unknown (or possibly non-existent) $\muu$.
-In other words, $\hat{\muu}$ is noise-free in this setting while $\hat{\muu}^{(m)}$ is inherently noisy and thus it is reasonable for the noise level in $\hat{\muu}^{(m)}$ to increases with $m$.
-Finally we note that, for this experiment, we have assumed that the rows of $\mathbf{X}$ are iid samples from a {\em mixture} of $10$ multivariate Gaussians with each component corresponding to a number in $\{0,1,\dots,9\}$.
+Letting $\mathbf{X}$ be the $60{,}000 \times 784$ matrix whose rows represent the images, we first extract the matrix $\hat{\muu}$ whose columns are the $d = 9$ leading principal components of $\mathbf{X}$.
+The choice $d = 9$ is arbitrary and is chosen purely for illustrative purposes.
+Next, we approximate $\hat\muu$ using distributed PCA by randomly splitting $\mathbf{X}$ into $m \in \{2,5,10,20,50\}$ subsamples.
+Letting $\hat{\muu}^{(m)}$ be the resulting approximation, we compute $\min_{\mw\in\mathcal{O}_d}\|\hat\muu^{(m)}\mw-\hat\muu\|_{F}$.
+We repeat these steps for $100$ independent Monte Carlo replicates and summarize the results in Figure~\ref{fig:disPCA_realdata_change_m}, which shows that the errors between $\hat\muu^{(m)}$ and $\hat{\muu}$ are always substantially smaller than $\|\hat{\muu}\|_F = \|\muu\|_F=3$.
+We emphasize that while the errors in Figure~\ref{fig:disPCA_realdata_change_m} do increase with $m$, this is mainly an artifact of the experimental setup as there is no underlying ground truth and we are only using $\hat{\muu}$ as a surrogate for some unknown (or possibly non-existent) $\muu$.
+In other words, $\hat{\muu}$ is noise-free in this setting while $\hat{\muu}^{(m)}$ is inherently noisy, and thus it is reasonable for the noise level in $\hat{\muu}^{(m)}$ to increase with $m$.
+Finally, we note that for this experiment, we have assumed that the rows of $\mathbf{X}$ are iid samples from a \emph{mixture} of $10$ multivariate Gaussians with each component corresponding to a number in $\{0,1,\dots,9\}$.
 As a mixture of multivariate Gaussians is sub-Gaussian, the results in Section~\ref{sec:distributed_PCA} remain relevant in this setting; see Remark~\ref{rem:general_covariance}.